swapnilrdx/Lending_club_case_study/README.md

 - Live sessions from upgrad.
 - The dataset used in this project is sourced from LendingClub.

-* The dataset used in this project is sourced from LendingClub.
-* This analysis is for educational purposes and should not be considered financial advice.

 ## Contact
 Created by swapnilrdx - feel free to contact me!